EricTerrell/ebt-music-manager/README.md

 # EBT Music Manager

 EBT Music Manager allows you to edit playlists and audio file metadata.
+EBT Music Manager can play your playlists, albums, and tracks.
 EBT Music Manager allows you to sync your music to a folder, which can be copied to mobile devices.
 The sync process:

 1) Writes playlists to the target folder